Copycat Panda Express Honey Walnut Shrimp

 What’s in Honey Walnut Shrimp?

-The ingredients in the Honey Walnut Shrimp are pretty easy, and in a pinch, if you wanted to leave the walnuts out the shrimp would stand well on its own.
-First, let me say, the ingredients are not at all traditional Chinese cooking ingredients.
+The ingredients in the Honey Walnut Shrimp are pretty straightforward, and in a pinch, if you wanted to leave the walnuts out, the shrimp would stand well on its own.
+First, let me say that the ingredients are not traditional Chinese cooking ingredients.

 Here’s what you’ll need: